ayonli/ipqueue/README.md

         it, i.e. exits unexpected), the next task will be run anyway when timeout.

-    This method also support another signature:
+    This method also supports another signature:
     - `queue.connect(timeout: number, handler: (err: Error) => void): this`
         - `handler` You can put logic here to run after the connection is established.